 The myopic prices for the other structures are computed similarly.
 We say that t3s111y2 is the easiest structure because each trader needs to only reason about the signal of one other trader, in order to determine the price of $X$.
 In structures t3s110 and t3s111, the traders need to reason about the signals of everyone else.
 The only exception is trader 3 in structure t3s110, who receives a 0 signal and therefore immediately deduces that the answer is No, independently of what others have traded.
 For that reason, we consider t3s110 to be easier than t3s111.

 Structure t3s111o2ye2 is the most difficult in terms of reasoning about others.
 First, the partition cells for each trader are four, instead of two.
 Second, reasoning about which state is no longer possible requires complex counterfactuals.
-Finally, the myopic price stays the same from round 1 to round 2, however, the public information reduces.
+Finally, the myopic price stays the same from round 1 to round 2; however, the public information set shrinks.
 This may be difficult for the LLMs to process when reasoning about the private information of others.
 The true state is $a$ and it is mutual knowledge (all three traders know it) that states $d$ and $h$ are impossible.
 In the first round, the myopic price of 0.5 makes it common knowledge that $d$ and $h$ are impossible, otherwise the price would be 0.
 In round 2, the myopic price stays the same at 0.5, which makes it common knowledge that $b$ is impossible, otherwise (and given that $d$ is impossible), the price would be 1.
 State $f$ is also excluded because the price would be 0 otherwise.

-Although the structure is complex, it is derived from the following well-known ``muddy children'' puzzle, also known as the girls with red hats (\cite{gea92}).
-Its popularity suggests it is likely part of the training sets of LLMs used in the experiment.
-However, by looking at the private and public justifications of the AI agents, it seems that noone made the connection.
+Although the structure is complex, it is derived from the following well-known ``muddy children'' (or girls with red hats) puzzle \citep{gea92}.
+Its popularity suggests it is likely part of the training sets of LLMs used in the experiment. \footnote{When we asked each LLM, on a separate session, to describe the puzzle , they were fairly accurate.} However, by looking at the private and public justifications of the AI agents, it seems that no one made the connection.